All Episodes

 Now, Burglar, what was he?

-We know what he's doing now, with the authorization of uh former President Clinton.
+We know what he's doing now.

-The review was to fill facilitate burglars' impending testimony before the House and Senate Intelligence Committees, and that's not at all what was going on.
+The review was to facilitate Burglar's impending testimony before the House and Senate intelligence committees.

 We're going to go back to the archives of this program.

-Want to play for you what I said behind this very microphone on the very morning that the burglar story broke.
+July 20th, 2004, I want to play for you what I said behind this very microphone on the very morning that the burglar story broke.

-This is big, and I'll tell you why it's the stuff that was stolen, the stuff that's probably now been shredded, the stuff that he just inadvertently sloppily can't find.
+The stuff that was stolen, the stuff that's probably now been shredded, the stuff that he just inadvertently, sloppily can't find, you know what those documents contained?

-Elements of evidence that Al Qaeda was in the country in 1999.
+Elements of evidence that al-Qaeda was in the country in 1999.

-It's all part of this millennium plot that the Clinton administration tried to take a lot of credit for stopping when in fact it was just good police work by a single customs agent.
+It's all part of this millennium plot that the Clinton administration tried to take a lot of credit for stopping when, in fact, it was just good police work by a single customs agent.

 It was not the result of any directive.

-This kill came out in the 9 11 Commission report as well, or hearings.
+This kill came out in the 9-11 Commission report as well, or hearings.

 None of this is an accident.